UP | HOME

 3

 Although there is a consensus among economists that Land Value Tax cannot be passed onto the tenants, most of these conclusions have not taken into account the effects of capital markets at all.
 It could be the case that higher tax rates might cause an exodus of capital from real estate, unless there are factors that this arguments fails to account for.
-This footnote is important because if it’s not true that LVT cannot be passed onto the tenants, then LVT would not be a progressive tax that primarily taxes the wealthy.
+If this effectively makes it possible to pass LVT onto the tenants, then LVT would not be a progressive tax that primarily taxes the wealthy (but that is not to say that wealth equality is a particular important goal for society).
 We may not be able to know the exact effects that LVT has on tenants until we try it, but if there are any problems, we may be able to resolve them with government regulation(s).

 4